Congressional Fellowship

 Fellows bring a deep understanding of climate science in order to help inform the development of responsible, bipartisan climate policies.
 They work alongside congressional staff in drafting legislation, conducting oversight work, preparing speeches and briefs, and assisting with committee hearings, events, and more.
 This program provides valuable insights into crafting and advancing legislation, and offers an opportunity to build a strong professional network.

-Up to three fellows will be placed from August 2025 to July 2026, in the U.S. Senate, House of Representatives or with a Congressional Committee.
-The salary for the fellowship is $80,000, plus a $200 monthly reimbursement for health insurance coverage.
+CSF evaluates applications on a rolling basis according to need on the Hill.
+Up to 4 Fellows per year will be accepted into the program to serve in the U.S. Senate, House of Representatives or with a Congressional Committee.
+The salary for the fellowship is $80,000, plus healthcare & 401k benefits.

 Qualifications & Expectations